Classes & Activities

 If you do beadwork, paint, do collage, mixed media, bookmaking, doll making, embroidery, knitting, crocheting or are looking for a place to explore a new art form, come join us.
 For more information, contact Linda Hulce: 206-755-1472 or firstname.lastname@example.org.
 To register, call the Senior Center at 206-932-4044 x1.

-In this six-session class, you will draw and paint using a variety of art materials, such as drawing, pencils, pastels, charcoal and watercolors.
+In this class, you will draw and paint using a variety of art materials, such as drawing, pencils, pastels, charcoal and watercolors.
 You’ll also learn how to color-mix to create your own beautiful shades for your paintings.
 Instructor Cindy Babbitt creates a casual and encouraging environment for all participants.
-Class size is currently limited to four.
+Class fills up quickly.
 To register, call the Senior Center at 206-932-4044 x1.

 Burke Dykes Computer Lab